Do your labia minora appear larger than they should?

 Is labiaplasty painful?

 I perform labiaplasty under total intravenous general anaesthesia, so the patient feels absolutely nothing during the procedure.
-In the postoperative period, in my experience, discomfort is minimal — most of my patients report much less pain than they expected.
+In the post-operative period, in my experience, discomfort is minimal — most of my patients report much less pain than they expected.
 I prescribe analgesics that effectively manage any discomfort in the first few days.

 What is the difference between the wedge technique and the trimming technique?

 In my practice, I use both techniques according to each patient's needs.
 The trimming technique removes excess tissue along the edge of the labia minora, allowing for the elimination of the darkened and thicker part.
 The wedge technique removes a wedge-shaped section in a "V" shape, preserving the natural edge and original colour.
-I went to the United States to learn the wedge technique directly from its creator, Dr. Gary Alter, and I personally assess which approach will yield the best result for each case.
+I travelled to the United States to learn the wedge technique directly from its creator, Dr. Gary Alter, and I personally assess which approach will yield the best result for each case.

 Does labiaplasty affect the sensitivity of the labia minora?